WorkplaceX/workplacex.github.io/index.md

 ---

 # Web Application Framework
-WorkplaceX is an open source framework simplifying business application development.
-The framework provides APIs with the following core functions "out of the box":
+WorkplaceX is an open source framework to simplify business application development.
+It provides the following features "out of the box":

 * Data grids (high performance with millions of records and hundreds of columns)
 * Paging (horizontal and vertical), sorting, filtering